Lukas200301/Java-unit-converter-GUI/README.md

 # Java-unit-converter
-Java unit converter for Lenghts/Weights/Fluids/Temperatures as GUI.
+Java unit converter with JFrame GUI for Lenghts/Weights/Fluids/Temperatures.

 This is a project i needed to create for my university.